-Our dedicated Global Restructuring group is the first amongst offshore law firms to offer specialist expertise required to navigate the complexities which can arise for a distressed company in a cross-border environment.
+Our dedicated Global Restructuring group offers specialist expertise required to navigate the complexities which can arise for a distressed company in a cross-border environment.
 Led by a team of ranked partners, the group works closely with our formidable Transactional, Litigation, Funds, Trusts, Tax and Regulatory teams, providing clients with a seamless service and bespoke legal advice that is tailored to their individual needs.
 Clients choose us because our structure and dedicated personnel drives efficiencies into the restructuring process, allowing us to offer a cost-effective service.

 We have acted on some of the largest and most complex cross-border restructurings over the past decade.
 Consequently, whether the nature of the restructuring is confined to a debt compromise or a redomiciliation or extends to capital reductions or reorganisations, our team leaders will have seen it before.
 The list of cases in which we have acted have led to published decisions, helping to redefine offshore jurisprudence in this area.

 - China Singyes - advising China Singyes Solar Technologies Holdings Limited on the successful restructuring of over US$552 million outstanding bonds and convertible notes through inter-conditional parallel schemes of arrangement in Bermuda and in Hong Kong.